brianSalk/Daily-Problems/brute_force_password_guessing/README.md

 {10 \choose 5, \space 3, \space 2} \cdot 10^5 \cdot 26^2 \cdot 26^3
 ```
 ### Part C
-This time around we told that the password starts with $5$ digits and ends with $3$ letters, so we do not need to use the binomial coefficient to count ways to place letters/numbers.
+This time around we are told that the password starts with $5$ digits and ends with $3$ letters, so we do not use the binomial coefficient to count ways to place letters/numbers.
-We are not allowed to repeat a digit, so we have $\prescript{10}{}{P}_5$ ways of choosing our digits.
+We are not allowed to repeat a digit, so we have ${}^{10}P_5$ ways of choosing our digits.
 Lastly we have $3$ letters that can be upper or lower-case, so there are $3$ letters that can each be one of $48$ different letters $48^3$:
 ```math
 {}^{10}P_5 \cdot 48^3